What Is The Decimal Of 40

 Introduction: Understanding the Decimal System

 The decimal system, also known as the base-10 system, is the foundation of our everyday counting and arithmetic.
-It's a positional numeral system, meaning the value of a digit depends on its position within a number.
+Think about it: it's a positional numeral system, meaning the value of a digit depends on its position within a number.
 This system uses ten digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
 Each position represents a power of 10.

 • The digit 0 is in the ones place (10⁰ = 1).